 Therefore, it would be beneficial to you, and especially your patient if you are able to distinguish respiratory distress from failure – the first condition can be easily remedied in most situations, while the second can be a precursor to death.

 Let's briefly review the signs and symptoms of each.

 Many situations can cause respiratory distress.
 Think about the patients we discussed earlier.
-For the asthmatic, it could be the early stages of an attack or simply a mild reaction.
+For an asthmatic, it could be the early stages of an attack or simply a mild reaction.
 For the COPD sufferer, a recent illness could be exacerbating the usual distress.
 And for the near-drowning, perhaps he or she was pulled from the pool before losing consciousness.
 Each of these situations could cause respiratory distress, in which your patient would typically exhibit the following: